All charges dismissed through negotiations with Assistant United States Attorney.

 Manufacture, distribution, and possession with the intent to manufacture or distribute drugs is defined by DC Code Section 48-901.01(a).
 In lay terms, the code states that it is illegal for anyone to knowingly create, make, or sell controlled substances as previously defined.
 It is also illegal for anyone to possess controlled substances for the purpose of making or selling drugs.
 An individual can be found guilty of possessing controlled substances for the purposes of selling narcotics, or manufacturing more drugs, even if the transaction or actual manufacturing process did not occur.

-Penalties for Manufacturing and Distribution in DC
+Penalties for Manufacturing and Distribution

 As noted earlier, those convicted of manufacturing, distributing or possessing with the intent to make or sell a Schedule I or II controlled substance will face up to 30 years in prison and/or up to $75,000 in fines.
 Examples of drugs that fall within the Schedule I and II classifications include, but are not limited to, PCHP, cocaine, heroin, ecstasy, methamphetamine, and some opiates, such as oxycodone.